ssu-dmlab/DisenGCN-pytorch/README.md

 ## Notes on neighborhood sampling
-The original code uses neighborhood sampling to make the tensor computation easier, but our implmentation does not use the sampling technique.
+The original code uses neighborhood sampling to make the tensor parallelization easier, but our implmentation does not use the sampling technique.
+However, our implementation is likely to know the influence of all neighbors.

 ## Evaluation results